MaterializeInc/materialize/doc/user/content/sql/namespaces.md

 - Databases (highest level)
 - Schemas
     - Tables
-- Sources
     - Views
     - Materialized views
+    - Sources
     - Sinks
     - Indexes
     - Types
     - Functions
     - Secrets
 - Columns (lowest level)

-Each layer in the hierarchy can contain elements directly beneath it.
+The root layer in the hierarchy can contain elements directly beneath it.
 For example, databases can contain schemas.

+Objects within the schema layer are not in a hierarchy and do not necessarily share a relationship with one another.

 ## Independent Objects

-The Materialzie objects that exist outside of the standard namespace hierarchy
+The Materialize objects that exist outside the standard namespace hierarchy
 are:

 - Clusters